tlancian/contrast-subgraph/README.md

 <strong>TERMS OF USAGE:</strong>
 The following paper should be cited in any research product whose findings are based on the code here distributed:

-- T. Lanciano, F. Bonchi, A. Gionis.<br>
-Explainable classification of brain networks via contrast subgraphs.<br>
-Proceedings of the 26th ACM SIGKDD International Conference on Knowledge Discovery and Data Mining (KDD 2020).
-San Diego, CA, USA - August 23-27, 2020.
+- Tommaso Lanciano, Francesco Bonchi, and Aristides Gionis.
+2020.
+Explainable Classification of Brain Networks via Contrast Subgraphs.
+In Proceedings of the 26th ACM SIGKDD Conference on Knowledge Discovery and Data Mining (KDD ’20), August 23–27, 2020, Virtual Event, CA, USA.
+ACM, New York, NY, USA, 11 pages. https://doi.org/10.1145/3394486.3403383
 <p>

+### Requirements

+The code has been tested with:

+* Python 2.7
+* Matlab R2019a
+* CVX
+* Networkx==1.9

 ### Folders
 * datasets: datasets listed in Table 1.